surifirstpin/biplus_documentation/docs/model01.md

 After saving a project, BiPlus will display the views and relevant information of the project as a Model which can be customized as per the business requirement.

 After Saving a project, model screen is triggered as shown in below image.
 Depending on the table joins applied the code is retrieved in JSON format.
-To refresh, click on the refresh icon prescribed at model,project and tables.
+To refresh the data, click on the refresh icon of model, project and tables.

 **4.**  To undo the changes done for the code established in json format click  **Undo** icon.